eclipse-oniro4openharmony/oniro-ide/DOC.md

 ## Requirement 3: Account Management
 ### Concept Documentation
-(Theia cloud)[https://github.com/eclipsesource/theia-cloud/blob/main/doc/docs/Architecture.md] uses (Keycloak)[https://www.keycloak.org/] for Account management.
-So we would recommend doing the same thing or using a similar central Identity and Access Management solution.
+Theia cloud uses (Keycloak)[https://www.keycloak.org/] for Account management (see https://github.com/eclipsesource/theia-cloud/blob/main/doc/docs/Architecture.md for more details).
+We would recommend doing the same or using a similar central Identity and Access Management solution.

 For achieving authentication with Keycloak, Theia would be deployed behind a reverse proxy which would authenticate users against a Keycloak instance before allowing access.